bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 Implementing this integration was challenging at first.
 The MQTT discovery specification is detailed and requires careful implementation.
 It took some experimenting to understand how to structure the messages and topics properly, but the effort paid off with a seamless integration.

-Implementation Progress
+## Implementation

 During the transition from the old automation unit to the new panel, I ensured that the most critical component (the pump) was only offline for a short while,